About

 I'M DUAN.

 Born in Montreal, raised in Ajax, Ontario.
-A kid who grew up chasing a single number.
+A kid who fell into track in grade 10, and never looked back.

-After two years at Coffeyville Community College in Kansas, I earned a scholarship to The Ohio State University, where I became a Big Ten 4×100m record holder, an NCAA All-American, and a 2018 Big Ten Outdoor Champion.
+Two years at Coffeyville Community College in Kansas, where I earned an Associate's degree, then a scholarship to The Ohio State University.
+At Ohio State I became a Big Ten 4×100m record holder, an NCAA All-American, and a 2018 Big Ten Outdoor Champion.
 I graduated with a B.A. in Communications.

 Since 2018 I have been coached by Charles Allen, training out of the Athletics Canada East Hub in Toronto with my training group, Speed With Attitude.
 I race under the Speed Academy banner.
 In 2024 I ran the Paris Olympics through a torn labrum and a sports hernia.
-In 2025 I beat Aaron Brown to become Canada's fastest man.
+In 2025 I was crowned Canadian 100m Champion and won World Relays gold in Guangzhou.
+In 2026 I added World Relays silver in Gaborone and my first Commonwealth Games medal, silver in Glasgow.

 The journey